 As we said, irons are an excellent choice for heat pressing newbies and beginners.
 They are also good if you are not doing many t-shirt projects.
 You don’t need a heat press if you’re not going to use it.
 You can read our post, Everything You Need To Know About Heat Transfers, for more information.

 BUT if you’re ready to take your transferring to the next level, or you are a more frequent t-shirt creator, you gotta get a heat press – an iron doesn’t compare!

 So Why Is A Heat Press Better?

-Well, heat presses are actually designed and made for this job.
-It’s purpose in life is to get your transfers stuck to your garments.
+Well, heat press machines are actually designed and made for this job.
+Their purpose in life is to get your transfers stuck to garments!

-Do not be intimidated at the thought of getting this professional machine and taking this step.
+Do not be intimidated at the thought of getting a professional machine and upping your game.
 You won’t regret it, and your friends will thank you for the top notch tees!

 We hope that you have found this article informative and helpful!
 Thanks for reading, please feel free to leave us a comment with your thoughts!

 (Please note: This post contains affiliate links.
 Read our full disclosure policy here.)